ang-ferriz/Tableau_Public_Workshop/README.md

 - [Sets for Top N and Others](https://help.tableau.com/current/pro/desktop/en-us/sortgroup_sets_topn.htm)

-# :computer: Challenge <a name="d-bullet"/>
+# :fire: Challenge <a name="d-bullet"/>
-I encourage you continue practising with this little challenge: :fire:  Try to reproduce the image below. :fire:
+I encourage you continue practising with this little challenge: :computer: Try to reproduce the image below.

 Hint: build the graphs for the other two pollutants (PM2,5 and PM10), add a text block to the dashboard and the bar plot comparing China (where the pandemic hit first) and Italy.